Temporary suspension for all Boeing 737-8/9 Max operations

 - EASA considers that further actions may be necessary to ensure the continued airworthiness of the two affected models.

 - EASA has decided to suspend all flight operations of the two affected models pending the availability of more information.

 Now that both FAA and EASA have introduced a flight ban for Boeing 737-8/9 Max and the aircraft type practically is not being used for passenger transport until further notice, many are affected by cancellations and delays.
-There are therefore many who that ask how long this situation will last and what is needed for the ban to be lifted.
+There are therefore many who ask how long this situation will last and what is needed for the ban to be lifted.

 First and foremost, the accident investigations must lead to the causes of the accidents and there must be taken measures to prevent the same type of accident from happening again.
 After that, Boeing may revoke its recommendation to put the aircraft on the ground and then the FAA, EASA and other countries' authorities will have to consider whether to lift their flight bans.
-Since Boeing is a U.S. company, it is the FAA who has approved the aircraft type.
+Since Boeing is a U.S. company, it is the FAA that has approved the aircraft type.
 Any new information about lifting the flight ban will thus come from the FAA.
 Usually, EASA (and thus Norway) will do the same.

 EASA has a close dialogue with the FAA and is closely monitoring their assessments of the aircraft's airworthiness.
 If and when EASA decides to lift the air ban, this will also apply in Norway.
 CAA Norway cannot answer any questions as to if or when EASA will do so.
 EASAs considerations depend on the availablity of information, for example preliminary accident investigation reports, information from FAA, Boeing and other authorities.